NukkitR/BDS-PacketLogger/README.md

 This is a PoC project to log all the packets running throught BDS by using trampoline hook.

+## Instructions

+* Build the DLL using cmake
+* Start BDS
+* Use your favourite injector to inject the DLL
+* Ready to go
+* Packet logs are also written to the files under `packet_logs` directory.

 ## Features
 * No hard-coded value used for packets, all dumped from memory at runtime
 * Reliable and easy to use, no need to create a proxy